-Gabapentin Abuse and Addiction in Orlando
+Gabapentin Abuse and Addiction

 Gabapentin is not a controlled substance, yet the abuse of gabapentin is growing.
 For example, the Substance Abuse Monitoring Network issued a warning about the growing misuse of gabapentin in the state.
 An uptick of gabapentin misuse isn’t just occurring in Ohio.
 It’s a growing, nationwide problem.

 So what’s happening with gabapentin?
 It’s not an opioid, so why are people abusing it and is it addictive?